Stone Temple Pilots: 2008–2011: Reunion and self-titled album

 Towards the end of 2010, STP announced they were rescheduling several U.S. tour dates so that the band could take a "short break".
-STP toured Southeast Asia for the first time in 2011, playing in Philippines (Manila), Singapore, and Indonesia (Jakarta).
+They toured Southeast Asia for the first time in 2011, playing in the Philippines (Manila), Singapore, and Indonesia (Jakarta).
 Following this, the band played successful shows in Australia, including sold-out performances in Sydney and Melbourne.

 2011–2013: Split with Weiland and legal proceedings

 In December 2011, Dean DeLeo told Rolling Stone, "what I'd like to see happen is the band go out and do more intimate shows – really lovely theaters around the country."
 DeLeo also commented on a possible extended reissue of Core including live archived material, "We have tons of live recordings from that era, and we didn't multi-track record that stuff.
 There's no fixes, so they'd sound incredible if we just master them."
 On January 2, 2012, Scott Weiland also commented on the 20th anniversary of Core, saying "Well, we're doing a lot of special things.
 [There's] a lot of archival footage that we're putting together, a coffee table book, hopefully a brand new album – so many ideas.
 A box set and then a tour, of course."
 On June 26, STP released its first-ever concert film, Alive in the Windy City, on DVD and Blu-ray.
 The performance was filmed at a sold-out show in March 2010 at the Riviera Theatre in Chicago.